 Each dependent will be insured beginning with the latter of:

-- the first day of the month following appointment or date of hire of the employee, the date of becoming an eligible dependent - A dependent confined to a hospital on the date on which insurance would normally begin will become insured upon discharge from the hospital.
+- The first day of the month following appointment or date of hire of the employee or the date of becoming an eligible dependent.
+A dependent confined to a hospital on the date of which insurance would normally begin will become insured on discharge from the hospital

 - is no longer eligible, or